5 Queries

 5.6 Summarizing and Calculations

-The simple select queries work with individual records.
-When you select certain customers from the Customers table with a query, then you will see a record for each customer that meets the requirements.
-It is also possible to group your records and then perform calculations on the subgroups.
-That can be compared with the calculation of totals and subtotals.
+Simple select queries work with individual records.
+When you select certain customers from the Customers table with a query, you will see a record for each customer that meets the requirements.
+It is also possible to group your records and then perform calculations on these subgroups, similar to calculating totals and subtotals.

-When a query is displayed in design view you see on the ribbon tab Design > Totals (group Show/Hide) the button
+When a query is displayed in Design View, you will see the on the ribbon under Query Design tab > Totals (Show/Hide group).

-With this button, you can show or hide a row Total in the design grid.
-Access adds a Total box for each field, just under the table box.
+With this button, you can show or hide a Total row in the design grid.
+Access adds a Total box for each field, just below the table box.

-For each added box you can choose an option from the drop-down list.
-This option determines whether the field is used in a calculation or used for grouping or filtering.
+For each added field, you can choose an option from the drop-down list in the Total row.
+This option determines whether the field is used in a calculation, for grouping, or for filtering.
 The available options can be divided into three categories:

 - Grouping